We found it on the internet and it was very good.

 In those days, not many people drank wine in this country and I remember that when we ordered a bottle, they were very surprised.

-While we were eating, the piano playing started.
+While we were eating, a man started playing the piano.

 He was not a good player by any standard, but when he started singing, it was much better.